0x5chltz/SentinelSecure/bruteforce/flask-app/README.md

-# SentinelSecure Brute Force Demo Setup Guide
+# Cyber Sentinel Secure Brute Force Demo Setup Guide

 This guide will help you set up a safe, legal environment to test the brute force tool against a deliberately vulnerable Flask application.